JianLoong/jianloong.github.io/cv.md

 ---
 layout: page
 sidebar_link: true
 title: Curriculum Vitae
 ---

 ### Summary

 A passionate educator and technology lover with excellent programming and communication skills.
-Organised and driven with the innate ability to stay on the task.
+Organized and driven with the innate ability to stay on the task.

 #### Teaching Experience